Dance Teachers in Tucker

 Lynette Lewis – Dance Instructor

-Lynette Lewis began her dance training at Atlanta Dance Core in Stockbridge, Georgia where she trained in the styles of ballet, hip hop, jazz and contemporary/modern.
-She graduated from the University of Georgia with a Bachelor of Arts in Dance.
+Lynette Bacon began her dance training when she was 6 years old at Atlanta Dance Core (ADC) in Stockbridge, Georgia.
+She trained in the styles of ballet, hip hop, jazz and contemporary/modern.
+At the age of 16, she became a dance teacher assistant and co-choreographer at ADC which is where her passion for teaching children began.
+Lynette continued dancing into her teen years and graduated from Martha Ellen Stilwell School of the Arts, a fine arts high school located in Jonesboro, GA.
+She then got accepted and graduated from the University of Georgia with a Bachelor of Arts in Dance.
 As a dance major at UGA, Lynette was a member of Tamara Thomas’s pre-professional dance company, CADE:NCE, for the 2017-2018 season.
 As a member of the company, she traveled and performed at the Rex Nettleford Arts Conference in Kingston, Jamaica, the Collegium on African Diasporic Dance in Durham, North Carolina and the DanceAFRICA Conference at the Brooklyn Academy of Music.
 Lynette has also performed in all four Spring Dance Concerts with UGA’s Dance Department and presented her own choreographic works in two of the Young Choreographers Shows.
-As of now, Lynette is currently pursuing a P-12 teacher certification in dance and is a member of Uprising Dance Company.
+From 2021-2022 Lynette was a member of Uprising Dance Company where she performed at various festivals and dance events throughout the southeast.
+In 2021 Lynette received a P-12 teacher certification in dance and currently teaches dance at an elementary school in Gwinnett County.
+Lynette is a life-long learner and continuously aims to not only improve her own dancing skills, but to also find new ways to instill confidence in every child she teaches through dance.

 Makaila Abraham – Dance Instructor